vlcakx90/QuackC2/README.md

 5. Egg is delivered to target
 6. Egg hatches and loads Duck PIC DLL which registers to Duckhouse
 7. Client tasks Duck

+> May decide to move src building to DuckHouse

 # First Version
 ### Comms